 CPD participants can begin at any time during the year, however the full 16 CPD points must be attained within that year to gain and maintain the CPD status.

 Yes.
-Volunteering Queensland allows participants to participate in activities such as the ones listed below:
+Volunteering Queensland encourages participants to participate in activities such as the ones listed below:

 Other – Other substantive work undertaken to advance volunteering within your organisation such as: